Duolingo Review — A Good Use of Your Time? 2024

 English Testing for $49.00

-Language learning on the Duolingo site is still free (sort of), but the company now says it makes money by selling language competency testing for a fee, in competition with companies like International Language Testing and ALTA.[11]
+Language learning on the Duolingo site is still free (well actually advertising supported, but you don’t have to pay for it), but the company now says it makes money by selling language competency testing for a fee, in competition with companies like International Language Testing and ALTA.[11]

 There is actually a very large market for English language competency testing and there is certainly nothing wrong with Duolingo competing in that market.
-People very often need to prove to a potential employer or a potential university, that they have achieved the needed level of proficiency in English.
+People whose native language is not English often need to prove to a potential employers or universities, that they have achieved the needed level of proficiency in English.

-Duolingo’s English test is semi-automated with the applicant being asked to upload images of his or her ID, then take pictures and video samples of themselves.
+Duolingo’s English test is semi-automated with the applicant being asked to upload images of his or her ID, then take pictures and video samples of themselves in response to questions.
 Some parts of the test are very similar to Duolingo games, and there are also written questions that you must respond to in writing.
 You have to respond to some questions by recording short videos of yourself answering open ended methods.

 Racially Sensitive Questions?

-A person’s linguistic background may have a lot to do with how difficult it was for them to achieve a given degree of competence in English, but once competence or the lack of competence is proven, race is really an irrelevant question.
+A person’s linguistic background may have a lot to do with how difficult it was for them to achieve a given degree of competence in English, but once competence or the lack of competence is proven, race is really an irrelevant question and they shouldn’t be asking.

 Perhaps you’ve heard this quote: “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”
 Martin Luther King, Jr.